mirnanoukari/Control-System-Packer/README.md

 ```python
 name_of_your_system.get_headers()
 ```
-Now you can simply import these headers, and use built-in functions to find exact value for any point.
+Now you can simply import these headers, and use built-in functions to find exact value for any numerical arguments:
 ```c
 #include "numerical_combined.h"
 #include <stdio.h>